×

 Māori are the tangata whenua (indigenous people) of Aotearoa New Zealand and their culture is an integral part of local life.
 Experience Māori culture ...

-Early settlement.
 The ancestors of Māori arrived on canoes from Pacific islands before 1300 CE.
 Settling first on the coast, they hunted seals and moas.

 Māori were the first inhabitants of Aotearoa New Zealand, guided by Kupe the great navigator.
 Learn more about the arrival of Māori.